How to: Pairing Wood Pellet Flavors with Food

 There are quite a few options to choose from when it comes to wood grade pellets.
-Bags of pellets like the ‘Traeger Texas Beef Blend’ are a combination of oak, mesquite, and pecan hardwoods, whereas other bags contain only one type of wood.
-When you get down to the brass tax there are eight species of wood to choose from: Alder, Cherry, Apple, Pecan, Maple, Oak, Hickory, and Mesquite.
-An extensive search on the internet will reveal roughly 12-15 more specialty species such as Sassafras, Peach, Peach, Orange, and Peet, but these flavor options are often for very specific food pairings so I won’t be covering them.
+Some bags of pellets like the popular ‘Traeger Texas Beef Blend’ are a combination of oak, mesquite, and pecan hardwoods, whereas other bags contain only one type of wood.
+When you get down to brass tax, there are eight species of wood to choose from: Alder, Cherry, Apple, Pecan, Maple, Oak, Hickory, and Mesquite.
+An extensive search on the internet will reveal roughly 12-15 more specialty species, such as Sassafras, Peach, Peach, Orange, and Peet, but these flavor options are often for very specific food pairings so I won’t be covering them.

-If we condense our basic list of eight flavors down even further, you will find that they fall into one of three categories:
+If we condense our basic list of eight flavors down even further, you’ll find that they fall into one of three categories:

-When adding smoke flavoring to your food the rule of thumb is the lower and slower, the more smoke flavor.
-The “Low and Slow” approach provides a louder smoker flavor for two reasons; the longer the food is exposed to smoke the more time it has to absorb the flavoring, and lower temperatures allow the wood to smolder without a large flame.
+When adding smoke flavoring to your food, the rule of thumb is the lower and slower, the more smoke flavor.
+The “Low and Slow” approach provides a louder, smokier flavor for two reasons: the longer the food is exposed to smoke, the more time it has to absorb the flavoring, and lower temperatures allow the wood to smolder without a large flame.
 On the other hand, if you’re looking to get that hint of smoke flavoring to your food, grilling would be your best option.
-Grilling involves much more heat, this will cook the food faster, which in turn provides it with less exposure time.
+Grilling involves much more heat, which will cook the food faster, which in turn provides it with less exposure time.
 Both are excellent options and really boil down to your taste preference.

 A Quick Overview Of The 8 Wood Species Flavorings

 Alder is a very aromatic wood that gives a sweet and mild flavor similar to the smell of cedar.
-If you’ve ever had smoked salmon, you would have experienced the taste of alder.
+If you’ve ever had smoked salmon, you’ve experienced the taste of alder.
 Because of its mild nature, the smoke will be absorbed best by foods that have some fattiness to them.
 This flavoring is best paired with seafood, pork, poultry, and game birds.

 Apple pellets have the strongest flavor and produce the most smoke of all of the fruit woods, but are mild compared to more robust woods like hickory.
-Unlike orange and other citrus blends, apple pellets have a sweeter, more rounded savory flavor than the citruses.
+Unlike orange and other citrus blends, apple pellets have a sweeter, more rounded savory flavor.
 Applewood pellets also add flavor at any grill temperature, making it ideal for both smoking and grilling.
-Try cooking your next Thanksgiving Turkey or Easter Ham with applewood pellets...well, you’ll never make them in the oven again!
-I’m also a big fan of smoking hotdogs and bacon with applewood, you’ll see this type of bacon in grocery stores everywhere, and for a good reason.
+Try cooking your next Thanksgiving Turkey or Easter Ham with applewood pellets–– you’ll never make them in the oven again!
+I’m also a big fan of smoking hotdogs and bacon with applewood; you’ll see this type of bacon in grocery stores everywhere, and for a good reason.
 Applewood pairs best with pork, poultry, and lamb.

 A note about cherry: There is a myth that exists that cooking with Cherry produces Hydrogen Cyanide, a toxin that is found in the pits of cherries and in apple seeds.
-This is only a myth and cooking with cherry is absolutely safe according to all sources I’ve researched.
+This myth is proven to be false and intentionally misleading by the Food Safety Hazard Guidebook.
+Cooking with cherries is absolutely safe.

 Pecan is considered a fruitwood that is very similar to hickory but with a milder, sweeter, nutty after-taste.
 Pecan produces a level of smoke very similar to apple, cherry, and hickory.
 Pecan can be used with anything and is probably my favorite wood to cook with because it creates a unique taste in fatty meats.
-If you search around the internet you’ll find that Pecan is a staple to many brisket recipes, not only that, but it’s also the wood of choice for just about anyone that is cooking vegetables.
+If you search around the internet, you’ll find that Pecan is a staple to many brisket recipes; even further, it’s also the wood of choice for just about anyone that is cooking vegetables.
 Carrots grilled with Pecan have a flavor that is really out of this world.
-If you add a touch of brown sugar to carrots grilled with Pecan and you may become a strict vegetarian.
-They are that good!
-Think of pecan flavor pairing with meats like pork, lamb, beef, chicken, turkey, and duck.
+If you add a touch of brown sugar to carrots grilled with Pecan, you may become a strict vegetarian–– they are that good!
+Pair Pecan flavoring with meats like pork, lamb, beef, chicken, turkey, and duck.

-When using maple wood you’d assume it would provide a sweet, sugary flavor, but that’s actually not true!
-The species of maple that produces that sweet, sugary flavor is called Sugar Maple, the only problem is it’s very hard to achieve that flavor by smoking it.
-The type of maple wood we smoke with provides food with a more mild, sweet dash of flavor.
-When I think maple I think of lighter meats, such as pork, chicken, and other poultry.
-Maple is mostly used as a filler wood to knockdown stronger woods in a blend such as hickory and apple or is used to cook with when you really don’t want much smoke flavoring.
+Judging by the name, you’d assume that maple products would provide a sweet, sugary flavor, but that’s actually not true!
+The species of maple that produces that sweet, sugary flavor is called Sugar Maple, and it’s very hard to achieve that flavor by smoking it.
+The type of Maple wood that we smoke provides food with a more mild, sweet dash of flavor.
+When I think of Maple, I think of lighter meats, such as pork, chicken, and other poultry.
+Maple is mostly used as a filler wood to tone down stronger woods in a blend, such as hickory and apple, or is used to cook with when you really don’t want much smoke flavoring.
 Because Maple wood fiber is so dense, it can smoke at a very low temperature.
 This makes it the perfect wood for smoking cheese, which is the most common use of Maple when smoking.

-Oak has a heavy smoke with a neutral after-taste.
-You can taste the smoke but it’s not going to overpower your palette.
+Oak produces a heavy smoke with a neutral after-taste; you can taste the smoke but it’s not going to overpower your palette.
 Oak gives meat a wonderful smoked color and is the most popular wood to smoke red meats with.
 Oak is also the most commonly used “filler” wood in smoke wood blends.
-Usually paired with Mesquite and Hickory, Oak adds a “mildness” to blends without taking away from the smoke generation that is needed for a proper smoke coloring that is often desired.
+Usually paired with Mesquite and Hickory, Oak adds a “mildness” to blends without taking away from the smoke generation that is needed for a proper smoke coloring that’s often desired.

 Think bacon!
 Hickory is the most commonly used and recognized smoke there is.
 Hickory produces a classic BBQ flavor that is really hard to shy away from.
 Everybody who’s had BBQ knows what hickory tastes like, whether they know it or not.
-If you’re new to smoking or grilling food with wood, start with Hickory, it’ll give you a familiar baseline to compare the flavor of other woods to.
-If you are unsure of what to use, or you’re having a bunch of guests over for a cookout, use hickory.
-Hickory will add flavor to anything and is generally universally accepted by everyone.
+If you’re new to smoking or grilling food with wood, start with Hickory because it’ll give you a familiar baseline to compare the flavor of other woods to.
+Likewise, if you’re unsure of what to use, or you’re having a bunch of guests over for a cookout, it’s probably the safest bet to go with hickory.
+Hickory will add flavor to anything and is pretty much universally accepted by everyone.
 Meat pairings include beef, pork, ribs, chicken, veal, and some seafood.

 Smoking vs. Grilling

-The more time food spends exposed to smoke, the more flavor it inherits, this is where smoking shines.
-For the most smoke flavor, try to keep your grill below 225° Fahrenheit, this is the “low and slow” method.
+The more time food spends exposed to smoke, the more flavor it inherits, which is where smoking shines.
+For the most smoky flavor, try to keep your grill below 225° Fahrenheit; this is the “low and slow” method.
 This method is especially common with meats to impart a smoky flavor and create a “fall off the bone” tenderness.
 You’ll see a red smoke ring on some meats like brisket when using this style.

 Grilling foods on a pellet grill requires a much higher temperature.
 Depending upon your grill, you’re most likely going to want to turn the temperature up to the highest point, especially if you want to create grill marks.
-Food cooked at a high temperature will absorb the least amount of wood smoke flavor, however; use fat as your friend, fat will absorb flavor.
+Food cooked at a high temperature will absorb the least amount of wood smoke flavor; however, fat is your friend because of how well it absorbs flavor, so be sure to use it!
 For grilling red meats, I trim less or use an 80% lean burger.
-With Chicken, I’ll use thighs instead of breasts and try to leave the skin on.
+With chicken, I’ll use thighs instead of breasts and try to leave the skin on.
 When cooking fish and vegetables (food that just doesn’t have much fat), brushing them with olive oil or butter can add just enough fat to capture the wood smoke flavor.

 If you’ve cooked with wood pellets before, leave us a comment with your favorite food pairing.
 Just like grilling?
 Tag us in your latest backyard BBQ creation on Instagram using the hashtag #grillpartsforless